Bushehr: Language

+Population

+At the time of the 2006 National Census, the city's population was 161,674 people in 25,158 households.
+The census in 2011 counted 195,222 people in 52,204 households.
+The 2016 census measured the population of the city as 223,504 people in 63,820 households.

 Climate

 Bushehr has a hot semi-arid climate (Köppen: BSh) with a precipitation pattern resembling a Mediterranean climate, albeit it is both too hot and dry for too long to qualify as such, by a wide margin, due to the threshold for hot climates being much higher in terms of required rainfall.

 Nuclear development

 Bushehr is twelve kilometres from the site of the Bushehr Nuclear Power Plant being built in cooperation with Russia.
 The work was begun by the Bonn firm Kraftwerk Union A.G., a unit of Siemens AG, which contracted to build two nuclear reactors based on a contract worth $4 to $6 billion, signed in 1975.

 Work stopped in January 1979, and Kraftwerk Union fully withdrew from the project in July 1979, with one reactor 50% complete, and the other reactor 85% complete.
 They said they based their action on Iran's non-payment of $450 million in overdue payments.
 The company had received $2.5 billion of the total contract.
 Their cancellation came following the 1979 Iranian Revolution.
 Iran subsequently requested that Siemens finish construction, but Siemens declined.
 Shortly afterward Iraq invaded Iran and the nuclear programme was stopped until the end of the war.
 The reactors were damaged by multiple Iraqi airstrikes between March 1984 and 1988.

 In 1995, Russia signed a contract to supply a light water reactor for the plant (the contract is believed to be valued between $700 million and $1.2 billion USD).
 The agreement calls for the spent fuel rods to be sent back to Russia for reprocessing.
 The plant started adding electricity to the national grid on 3 September 2011, and was officially opened in a ceremony on 12 September 2011.